Readit News logoReadit News

 There's really no magic or mystery here.
 The extension is simply using this API: <https://developer.apple.com/documentation/safariservices/sfs...>

-whatsthatabout · 6 months ago
+whatsthatabout · a year ago

 I don't know why it's different for you and me then.
 I tested Qwant once again and saw not one call to duckduckgo (my default search engine) - now I'm over 100 searches while analysing with proxyman without one leak.
 The kagi extension on the other hand leaked all my first 3 searches.
 Something must be different.